Supporting children through exams

 Supporting children through exams is best done with lots of nurturing and kindness rather than nagging and railing.
 Prompt them to follow their revision schedule and help them to do that with regular encouragement and cups of tea.
 Strategically position desirable rewards to occur after a certain amount of study has been completed.
 And, if they are going off track, encourage them to learn from their mistakes rather than having a go a them.
 Ask them what they think is going well or how they might need to adjust, and agree solutions.
 Then praise them for implementing the solutions.
 Remind them of their goals and why they are doing this.
 (See How to support teens and tweens to become better students).

 Accept the limits of your power

-As a parent, you cannot control what your child does or doesn’t learn or what they do or don’t achieve at school (You can lead a teen to learning but you can’t make him think!).
+As a parent, you cannot control what your child does or doesn’t learn or what they do or don’t achieve at school.
 Supporting children through exams is all about optimising the conditions for good learning, you can do no more than that.
 You can’t take the learning and put it in their heads.
 So try not to over-invest in the outcomes.
 No exam grade is worth destroying your relationship with your child, or destroying a child’s self-esteem (When homework threatens self-esteem, it’s time to take stock).
 There are so many examples of adults who have succeeded in life without excelling at school so keep a sense of perspective.
 A failed exam is never actually the end of the world (even if it seems that way).

 Found this useful?
 Check out this FREE video tutorial on How to make homework a happy habit.